apache/incubator-seata-website/README.md

 1. Do not use un correct html tag like `<img>、<br>`, replace with `<img /> <br />`
 2. If you want show `<xx>`, replace with `&lt;xx&gt;`
+3. Use `npm run lint` to check the style.

 ## Others